grahamnicholls/aws_info/README.md

 2. All assets are queried by default
 3. Costs are added to output (with the --price option)

+##Prerequisites
+You'll need the aws-sdk ruby gem installed, and if you use pricing, the aws_pricing gem (awscosts).

 ##Example
 So, this command for example: